 Another way to grab early Amazon Prime Day deals is to ask your Echo for early Prime deals.
 Last year, Alexa doled out exclusive savings to Echo owners two hours before the actual event kicked off.
-Start looking for Prime deals to start around 9 p.m. the night before the official date.
+Amazon Prime Day deals typically start around 9 p.m. the night before the official dates.

 Can you preview Amazon Prime Day deals?

 Yes!
 You can get a preview of sales to keep in mind, as well as pre-sales.
 An easy way to do this is to ask Alexa to keep you notified.
 Just asking Alexa to keep track of deals for you will get you access to more than 100 exclusive pre-sale deals, plus you get a sneak peek of upcoming Amazon Canada sale deals.
 Alexa is also a great tool to help you keep track of ongoing deals leading up to Amazon Prime Day, as well as during the 48-hour flash sale.
 That’s because Amazon uses the “Lightning Deals,” format.
 This means Prime members need to jump on a lightning deal — when a product is heavily discounted for a short period of time — to get the deal.
 To take advantage of lightning deals, make a shopping list using your Amazon Prime account and ask Alexa to keep you informed of upcoming lightning deals for specific products or shopping categories.